 My mom is the homemade ice cream cake champ.
 Growing up, she would make her signature homemade ice cream cake for my dad, sister and I for our birthdays, and always let us choose the ice cream flavor.
 Sometimes she would mix other surprises into the ice cream, such as peanut butter cups, chocolate chunks, or my favorite—globs of peanut butter.

 Her cakes were pure, divine yumminess.
-And I probably have a photo of me cheesin’ big time in front of a homemade ice cream cake for every birthday I had until I graduated college.
+And I probably have a photo of me cheesing big time in front of a homemade ice cream cake for every birthday I had until I graduated college.
 So, yes—I kind of miss them.
 That is, until now.